Glenn Kulka: Power Pro Wrestling

 Sent to the Memphis-based Power Pro Wrestling, a WWF developmental territory, he made his first appearance coming to Michael Hayes' defense after being disqualified in a televised match against Baldo due to interference from Downtown Bruno on March 20, 1999.
 As members of manager Randy Hales stable attempted to attack Hayes after the match, a masked wrestler ran into the ring, giving Hayes a high five before suddenly turning on him.

 After Downtown Bruno handcuffed Hayes, Kulka helped members of Hales' stable to carry Hayes out of the arena and into the trunk of a car driven by "Irish Assassin" Mick Tierney, who drove off with Hayes inside.
 In an interview following this incident, Randy Hales revealed the masked wrestler as Glenn Kulka, a former CFL player and "cousin" of Michael Hayes.

 Aligning himself with Hales' group, he faced several veterans including Doug Furnas, "Dirty White Boy" Tony Anthony and Kurt Angle as well as teaming with JR Smooth and Mick Tierney during his feud with Allan Steele in early 1999.
-While there, he participated in two "Weapon Battle Royals" as well as an 8-man match for the Young Guns title against Kurt Angle, Allan Steele, Mick Tierney, Sebastian Bach, Derrick King, Bulldog Raines and Vic Grimes on May 8, 1999.
+While there, he participated in two "Weapon Battle Royals" as well as an 8-man match for the Young Guns title against Kurt Angle, Allan Steele, Mick Tierney, Sebastian Bach, Derrick King, Bulldog Raines, and Vic Grimes on May 8, 1999.

 Retirement

-In 1999, Kulka defeated The Godfather by disqualification in a dark Match before Raw in Memphis on June 21 in his last appearance with the company.
+In 1999, Kulka defeated The Godfather by disqualification in a dark match before Raw in Memphis on June 21.
+This proved to be his last appearance with the company.
 Remaining with Power Pro Wrestling for the next several months, he and Mick Tierney were awarded the PPW Tag Team titles on October 2 after Bill Dundee left the promotion.
 However, the titles became vacant after Kulka left the promotion himself in November.

 Released from his contract by the WWF in February 2000, he later feuded with Pierre-Carl Ouellet in Northern Championship Wrestling, facing him at ChallengeMania 8 in May 2000.
 Although alleged to be in negotiations with Extreme Championship Wrestling, Kulka retired from professional wrestling soon after his release.